How to Talk to Your Kids About Fire Safety

 If a portable fire escape ladder is part of your plan, make sure your children know when and how to use it.
 If you have a meeting place designated in case your family gets separated, make sure it’s not hard to find.
 The less thinking your child has to do to get to safety, the better.

 Above all else, you should make sure your children know that getting out of the house is the number one priority .
 Make it clear that things and possessions are replaceable, but they are not.
 Tell them to not worry about their toys or pets, the firefighters will help save those.
 After showing them what the smoke alarm sounds like, make sure they understand if they ever hear that noise that they should get out of the house immediately.

 Give Them a Plan

-One of the most serious concerns as it relates to kids and fire safety is that young people may be more likely to panic in the event of a fire.
-But if you give them a plan and practice it routinely, they’re more likely to make calm, rational decisions.
+One of the most serious concerns as it relates to kids and fire safety is that young people may be more likely to panic in the event of a fire, but if you give them a plan and practice it routinely, it can help them make calm, rational decisions.

-When making the escape plan, remember to keep it simple.
+When making an escape plan, remember to keep it simple.
 Have a designated meeting place and make sure everyone knows it.
-It is recommended that you plan for two escape routes from every room.
+It is recommended that you plan for two escape routes out of every room.
 Sometimes, this means exiting from a window.
-When planning and practicing your escape plan, make sure your kids know where and how to use the escape ladder.
-A fun way to engage your kids when making the escape plan is by drawing an outline of your house and asking them to trace the safest path to escape.
+When planning and practicing, make sure your kids know where and how to use the escape ladder.
+A fun way to engage your kids when making the escape plan is by drawing an outline of your house and asking them to trace the safest path to exit.

-Fire safety is very important for the whole family.
-Help your kids be prepared and confident in the case of a home fire by teaching them about fire and how to prevent them in your home, as well as practicing your family’s escape plan regularly.
+Fire safety is very important for the whole family to understand.
+Help your kids be prepared and confident in the event of a home fire by teaching them about fire safety, how to prevent fires in your home, and providing them with the resources they need.
+Don't forget to practice your family’s escape plan regularly!